Restaurant Break-Even Formula (In Dollars and In Covers)

 Variable costs:

-The trap: hourly labor is mostly variable but has a fixed floor.
-You need a minimum crew to open the doors regardless of volume.
-The honest classification splits it: the floor crew is fixed, the volume-scaling crew is variable.
-Most operators don’t bother and just put all hourly labor in variable, which understates the fixed floor by 10-20%.
-Fine for back-of-envelope.
-Bad for major decisions like “should we open Monday lunch.”
+Here’s the trap.
+Hourly labor is mostly variable, but it has a fixed floor.
+You need a minimum crew to open the doors no matter how slow it gets, one cook, one server, somebody on the bar, and that crew gets paid whether you do 12 covers or 120.
+The honest way to classify it is to split it: the floor crew is fixed, the volume-scaling crew on top is variable.
+Most operators don’t bother.
+They dump all hourly labor into variable, which understates the fixed floor by 10-20%.
+Fine for back-of-envelope math.
+Bad when you’re deciding something real, like whether to open Monday lunch.

 A worked example #